MicrosoftDocs/power-platform/power-virtual-agents/faqs-generative-answers.md

 ---

 # FAQ for generative answers
-These frequently asked questions (FAQ) describe the AI impact of the generative answers feature in Power Virtual Agents.
+These frequently asked questions (FAQ) describe the AI impact of the generative answers feature in Microsoft Copilot Studio.

 ## What is generative answers?
 Generative answers make your bot valuable out-of-the-box and increase the number of topics your bot is conversational in, without requiring any manual dialog tree authoring.